 SpermComet® is a molecular test, that looks inside your sperm to check out the quality of your sperm’s DNA.
 Sperm DNA can be damaged during sperm production and while it is being stored in your body.
-High levels of sperm DNA damage are associated with delayed natural conception and repeated miscarriage.
-Sperm DNA damage also reduces the success of fertility treatments like IVF.
+This damage is known as DNA fragmentation.
+High levels of sperm DNA fragmentation are associated with delayed natural conception and repeated miscarriage.
+Sperm DNA fragmentation also reduces the success of fertility treatments like IVF.

 Damage to sperm DNA is mostly caused by oxidative stress via free radicals.
 Free radicals attack the DNA resulting in single or double-strand breaks in the DNA molecule itself and producing single or double-stranded DNA fragments (Figure 1).
 Sperm do not have the cellular machinery to repair DNA damage so even men who are dads have some damage in their sperm.
 The amount of damage caused can vary from one sperm to another.
 But once the damage reaches a certain level it can cause fertility problems.